-The 2019 Toronto Biennial of Art would not have been possible without the generous support and civic leadership of its patrons, corporate communities, and government funders.
-Their foundational investments were instrumental in helping us realize and execute an ambitious new project that elevated Toronto as an international destination for contemporary art.
-We are deeply grateful to our inaugural supporters for their vision, benevolence, and confidence.
+The Toronto Biennial of Art would not be possible without the generous support and civic leadership of its patrons, corporate communities, and government funders.
+Their foundational investments are instrumental in helping us realize and execute an ambitious project that elevates Toronto as an international destination for contemporary art.
+We are deeply grateful to our supporters for their vision, benevolence, and confidence.

 The question at the centre of Toronto’s first art Biennial—“What does it mean to be in relation?”—is a critical one for our times and our city.
 Immigrants or first-generation Canadians make up over half of the city’s population.
 What does the event mean to Toronto’s relative newcomers?
 What does it mean to those who have come to call this city home?
 How do we relate to one another?
 How do we all belong in this place together?

 This question also resonates for our family because, through the ebbs and flows of life, we have come to Toronto, left the city, and come back again.
 We’ve gone our separate ways, but we always return.
 We have a relationship with this city.
 We belong here.
 Home is where we have family and friends.
 So Toronto is home.